-This 14-day Guatemala Getaway offers you adventure within the best sites in the Heart of the Mayan world while enjoying natural wonders such as volcanic lakes, natural pools, and hot springs.
-Join your friends or family as an expert guide leads you to the south of Guatemala to explore the architectural wonders of colonial Antigua and the cultural cradle of Quetzaltenango (Xela).
+This 14-day Guatemala Getaway offers adventure within the best sites in the Heart of the Mayan world while enjoying natural wonders such as volcanic lakes, pools, and hot springs.
+Join your friends or family as an expert guide leads you south of Guatemala to explore the architectural wonders of colonial Antigua and the cultural cradle of Quetzaltenango (Xela).

 You will relax along the shores of Lake Atitlan and swim in the turquoise water of Semuc Champey.
 Discover the Mayan world in the iconic Péten and make your way through the colorful streets and blue waters of Rio Dulce and Livingston.
 Guatemala’s incomparable cultural diversity and biodiversity will leave you with a new appreciation for this beautiful country.

 Mayan City of Tikal